CLSherrod/clsherrod.github.io/_posts/2008-02-01-reaching-your-goals.md

 date: 2008-02-01
 published: true
 categories:
-  - "Success & Prosperity"
+  - Success & Prosperity
 tags:
-  - goals
+  - business
 permalink: /reaching-your-goals/
 ---
 If you know what to do to reach your goal, it's not a big enough goal.